loginom/loginom-help-en-omegat/data/processors/datamining/neural-network-classification.md

 ### Step 4.
 Configure Neural Network Parameters

-#### Структура Нейросети
+#### Neural Network Structure

-* **Количество скрытых слоев** — предоставляется выбор из списка:
+* **Number of hidden layers** is selected from the list:
    * No hidden layers.
    * One hidden layer (used by default).
    * Two hidden layers.
-* **Количество нейронов в первом скрытом слое** — целое число >= 1 (по умолчанию = 10).
+* **Number of neurons in the first hidden layer** — integer >= 1 (by default = 10).
-* **Количество нейронов во втором скрытом слое** — целое число >= 1 (по умолчанию = 10).
+* **Number of neurons in the second hidden layer**— integer >= 1 (by default = 10).

 #### Training Parameters

-* **Количество рестартов** — число попыток обучения *Нейросети* (на одном и том же наборе), выполняемых из случайных начальных значений весов.
-Upon completion of all restarts, it is required to select the network that provides the least root-mean-square error of the training set. Целое число >= 1 (по умолчанию = 10).
+* **Number of restarts**: number of attempts of the *Neural Network* training (using one and the same set) based on the random initial values of weights.
+Upon completion of all restarts, it is required to select the network that provides the least root-mean-square error of the training set.
+Integer >= 1 (by default = 10).
-* **Степень регуляризации** — степень зависимости весов сети друг от друга.
+* **Decay degree**: the degree of the network weights dependence from each other.
 The higher this dependence, the stronger impact exerts one input parameter on the other ones.
 The decay enables to decrease the effective number of the model degrees of freedom, thereby avoiding overfitting.
 The following options are available:
    * None (0).
    * Very weak (20).
    * Weak (40).
 It is used by default.